EdiNation/OpenEDI-Specification/README.md

 ### EDI and OpenAPI, together
 OpenAPI input and output types are defined by the [Schema Object](http://spec.openapis.org/oas/v3.0.3#schema-object), which is ready to be machine-processed, widespread across all internal/external APIs worldwide, and supported by almost every programming language.

 We combined the two, and now every EDI implementation guideline, regardless of its origin or format, can easily be transposed into an OpenAPI Schema Object.
-This tutorial will guide you through the steps to achieve that.

 [Interactive example for X12 5010 837P](https://app.swaggerhub.com/apis/EdiNation/edi-nation-837P-example/2)